 Hugs are not always straight from the heart.
-This World Hug Day, ensure your child knows what kind of touch has the power to heal.
+Ensure your child knows what kind of touch has the power to heal.
 For, in some situations, hugs can do more harm than good.
+Read on to know more.

 By Jasmine Kaur